{TokyoDev}

 Salary by Programming Language

-We found that respondents who used Rust, Kotlin, or Scala had the highest compensation, while those using PHP were paid the least.
+We found that respondents who used Kotlin had the highest compensation, while those using PHP or C# were paid the least.

 Language Median Compensation